decretist/Dissertation/Chapter1/chapter1.md

     Medieval Canon Law* 20 (1990): 1--29.
-Michael H. Hoeflich and Jasonne M. Grabher, "The Establishment of Normative Legal Texts: The Beginnings of the *Ius commune*", in *The History of Medieval Canon Law*, 5 (USD KBR160 .H57 2008) The standard modern edition of the *Digest* can be found in Paul Krüger and Theodor Mommsen, eds., *Corpus Iuris Civilis*, 3 vols.
+Michael H. Hoeflich and Jasonne M. Grabher, "The Establishment of Normative Legal Texts: The Beginnings of the *Ius commune*", in *The History of Medieval Canon Law*, 5.
+The standard modern edition of the *Digest* can be found in Paul Krüger and Theodor Mommsen, eds., *Corpus Iuris Civilis*, 3 vols.
 (Berolini: apud Weidmannos, 1928).
     There is a recent English translation